yuifan/pexus4_dalvik/vm/mterp/README.txt

 some operations (e.g. making use of PLD instructions on ARMv6 or avoiding CLZ on ARMv4T).

-Two basic assumptions are made about the operation of the interpreter:

- - The assembly version uses fixed-size areas for each instruction (e.g. 64 bytes).
+Depending on architecture, instruction-to-instruction transitions may be done as either computed goto or jump table.
+In the computed goto variant, each instruction handler is allocated a fixed-size area (e.g. 64 byte).
 "Overflow" code is tacked on to the end.
+In the jump table variant, all of the instructions handlers are contiguous and may be of any size.
+The interpreter style is selected via the "handler-size" command (see below).

- - When a C implementation is desired, the assembly version packs all local state into a "glue" struct, and passes that into the C function.
-   Updates to the state are pulled out of the "glue" on return.
+When a C implementation for an instruction is desired, the assembly version packs all local state into the Thread structure and passes that to the C function.
+Updates to the state are pulled out of "Thread" on return.

 The "arch" value should indicate an architecture family with common programming characteristics, so "armv5te" would work for all ARMv5TE CPUs,